LucasChat/api-lotr/README.md

 $ php app/console server:run
 ```

-It will show you this message, you can access to the api!
+It will show you this message:

 ```sh
 $ [OK] Server running on http://127.0.0.1:8000
 ```

+You can now use the api.

 127.0.0.1:8000 is the default uri, you can change it if you want